tjsmelter/web-scraping-projects/README.md

 # Web Scraper

-This project utlizes the BeautifulSoup and requests libraries in order to scrape a page from empireoneline.com and extract an organized/ascending (1-100) JSON file with the top 100 movies (according to the website).
+This project utlizes the BeautifulSoup and requests libraries in order to scrape a page from empireoneline.com and extract an organized/ascending (1-100) JSON file including a list of the top 100 rated movies.